What can you use instead of mirin? 12 best substitutes

 While you can’t imitate the exact flavor of mirin, there are several ingredients you can combine to create similar flavors for your dishes.

-These substitutes work very well in teriyaki-sauce, Asian style stir-fries, soy marinades, ramen, and as a glaze for beef, chicken, and seafood.
+These substitutes work very well in teriyaki sauce, Asian-style stir-fries, soy marinades, and ramen.
+They’re also great substitutes as a glaze for beef, chicken, and seafood.

 Some people also love to use these substitutes to make a sauce for vegan sushi (sans honey).

 Japanese rice wine is the perfect mirin substitute because it also has fermented rice as the base flavor.